Baby Clothing Inspection: A Complete Guide to Quality Control for Infant Garments

 Why Baby Clothing Inspection Matters

-Baby garments are expected to meet higher expectations for quality, comfort, and safety because infants are more vulnerable to irritation, choking hazards, and discomfort caused by poor workmanship or unsuitable materials.
+Baby garments are expected to meet higher standards for safety, comfort, and durability because infants are more vulnerable to irritation, choking hazards, and discomfort.

 - Workmanship consistency